VRConservation/geosp/z_appendices/dynamic.md

 m = geemap.Map()
 m.add_basemap("TERRAIN")
 ```
-Here we've used the [Polyline tool](https://www.keene.edu/campus/maps/tool/) to create a bounding box in the Chaco region of southeastern Bolivia.
-Remember the bbox coordinates require lower left lat lon and upper right lat lon to make a rectangular box.
+Here, we've used the [Polyline tool](https://www.keene.edu/campus/maps/tool/) to create a bounding box in the Chaco region of southeastern Bolivia.
+Remember, the bbox coordinates require lower left lat lon and upper right lat lon to make a rectangular box.

 ```python
 # Create a region of interest.